fusionauth logo

 You can manage the user by clicking on the Manage button (black button) to the right of the Created date in the list to review the details of the imported user’s profile.

 If you have a test user whose password you know, open an incognito window and log in to ensure the hash migration was successful.
-You recorded the URL to log in to the example application in Create a Test Application.
+You recorded the URL to log in to the example application in Create a Test Application .

 The user login screen.

-After the test login, the user will be redirected to a URL like https://fusionauth.io/?code=FlZF97WIYLNxt4SGD_22qvpRh4fZ6kg_N89ZbBAy1E4&locale=fr&userState=Authenticated.
-This happens because you haven’t set up a web application to handle the authorization code redirect.
+After the test login, the user will be redirected to a URL like https://example.com/?code=FlZF97WIYLNxt4SGD_22qvpRh4fZ6kg_N89ZbBAy1E4&locale=fr&userState=Authenticated.
+This happens because you haven't set up a web application to handle the authorization code redirect.

 That is an important next step but is beyond the scope of this document.
-Consult the 5 minute setup guide for an example of how to do this.
+Consult the 5 minute setup guide

 The Final Destination of Imported Users